Skip to content

 );

-We can do a similar thing for the Posts in our dataset.
+// Create a node table for the `Post`s in our dataset.

 CREATE NODE TABLE Post(